moseslee90/tetris-rust/README.md

 ---

-"top-play": quick demonstration of a top scoring individual playing tetris
+"play-top": quick demonstration of a top scoring individual playing tetris

 ---